This is an issue reported by Marian Zvada. I created a ticket for it since we should at the very least discuss it:

 might be documented as "feature" if someone installs factory from

 scratch and tries to migrate tens of entries from the other factory.

 If one do downtime particularly per entry, it is indeed possible bring

 it back "up" w/o hassle.

-#1 Updated by John Weigand about 8 years ago
+#1 Updated by John Weigand over 8 years ago

 Understand that I am not at all familiar with how downtime is implemented.
 My question is "why is does this just affect newly 'newly' installed factories?".
 It would seem like this would/could affect any factory to which new entry points are being added in mass (and maybe just one perhaps?)

-#3 Updated by Igor Sfiligoi about 8 years ago
+#3 Updated by Igor Sfiligoi over 8 years ago

 Here is my take on this: